swcarpentry/matlab-novice-inflammation/episodes/02-scripts.md

 {: .language-matlab}

-Let's extend our `analyze` script with commands to create and save plots.
+Let's extend our `analyze` script with commands to create and save sub-plots.
-In order to maintain an organised project we'll save the images in the `results` directory.
+As before we'll save the images in the `results` directory.
-We'll also update the help text to reflect this.
+We also need to add a further line of help text after the H1 line to explain the plots.

 ~~~
 %ANALYZE   Print statistics for first patient.